ziirou/fullstackopen/part0/README.md

+# Exercises 0.4-0.6

-the answers for the exercises of part 0
+The answers for the exercises of part 0